 Please call the school (603-895-3117) if your child will be absent or tardy for the day.
 Messages can be left on the school voicemail if the call is made before 7:00 AM.
 If your child was absent because of illness, please send in a signed note with the reason for the absence so that the absence may be excused.
 Students must submit a note within two days of their return.
-A doctor's note is needed when a student is absent for more than three consecutive days due to illness.
+Refer to Policy JH Student Absences and Excuses.